 Consider: Flow with adjacent rooms, furniture colors, and natural light direction.

-Best approach: Use visualizer to test how color looks with your actual furniture visible in photo.
+Best approach: Use visualizer to test how color looks with your actual furniture visible in photo, then verify target LRV for the room's daylight level.

 🍳 Kitchen